Fernando Schwartz

-Fernando Schwartz (born 1937 in Geneva) is a Spanish writer.
+Fernando Schwartz (born 1937 in Geneva) is a Spanish writer and former diplomat.

 As the son of diplomats and a diplomat for 25 years he has lived in several countries.
-He was Spanish Ambassador in Kuwait and the Netherlands and spokesman of foreign policy until 1988.
+He was ambassador of Spain to Kuwait and Bahrein and to the Netherlands and spokesman of foreign policy until 1988.

 He worked later for PRISA group as councillor, spokesman and communication in chief of El País newspaper.
 He has been professor of Opinion in UAM journalism department and conductor of TV program Lo más Plus in Canal Plus.
 He lives currently between Madrid and Majorca with his family.